Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't mow his lawn; he dares it to grow.
+Jayesh' ego wears a cape and a crown.

-Updated on: [7/4/2025]
+Updated on: [8/4/2025]
 <!-- #jokeEnd -->